-We then began shopping, which was a lovely escape from the humidity and scorching heat (100°+).
+We then began shopping, which was a lovely escape from the humidity and scorching heat (100°F+).
 The shops were extremely unique and beautifully amazing.
-There were such intricate and elaborate masks, and you could find hand blown Murano glass in every shop.
-I wish I had stayed there longer than just a day, but unfortunately we had to catch an early train back home.
+There were such intricate and elaborate masks hung from the walls and you could find hand blown Murano glass in every shop.
+I wish I had stayed there longer than just a day, but unfortunately we had to catch an early train back home that evening.
 Just writing this post makes me wish I was already back, it was such a perfect day.
 Someday soon, I’ll be back for a sunset gondola ride and a chance to see Venice at night.